chandruscm/FalseLink/README.md

 Existing solutions either requires the user to continually share their browsing information with 3rd parties or simply black-lists websites that are considered to be known bad-actors.
 Leveraging on-device machine learning enables us to perform low-latency-real-time verification on the device without ever having to share the user’s browsing information.

 # Screens
+* Verification step has been mocked for demonstration purposes.

 <img src="images/1.gif" width="30%" /> <img src="images/2.gif" width="30%" /> <img src="images/3.gif" width="30%" />